 How Migrating Legacy Systems Improves Performance & Adaptability

 Even if the legacy systems of yore are still in operation and mission-critical, it’s very likely that they are monopolizing IT resources while also being incompatible with new software.
 In other words, legacy systems are holding businesses back.

-Sooner or later, every organization that is looking to embrace digital transformation has to consider the best legacy migration strategy — which is often easier said than done.
+Sooner or later, every organization that is looking to embrace digital transformation has to consider the best legacy migration and modernization strategy — which is often easier said than done.
 In this article, we explore the different challenges of legacy migration and how low-code technology can streamline the development of new, custom business apps to replace, supplement, or improve your existing systems.